Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: Introduction

 \section{Introduction}

+Research on judging bias in subjectively scored sports has gained importance due to increased media scrutiny and financial stakes \cite{sandro}.
+Studies have examined various aspects of judge performance, including nationalistic bias in diving \cite{emersontwo}, scoring patterns in pairs ice skating \cite{looney2004}, and the relationship between judges' scores and objective measurements in diving \cite{luedeker2022}.
+In artistic gymnastics, a marking score for judges that takes into account the true ability of a gymnastics has been developed as a way to provide constructive feedback to judges and assign the best judges to the most important competitions \cite{sandro}.
+Video analysis has shown promise in supplementing judges' scores with objective measurements in diving \cite{luedeker2022}, and principal components analysis has been used to mathematically model subjective scoring in competitive diving \cite{young}.
+These studies highlight the importance of monitoring judge performance and developing methods to enhance the fairness and accuracy of scoring in subjectively judged sports.

-Sports analytics usually bring to mind analysis of outcomes associated with football, soccer, basketball, hockey, and baseball.
-While it might not generate as much revenue as the ``big 5'', diving is a beautiful sport and is one of the most watched Olympic sports, along with gymnastics and track \& field.
-It is also in the top 3 sports searched on the Internet during the Olympics, and has the second most newspaper articles published during the Olympics \cite{topend}.
-Diving, swimming, synchronized diving, and water polo are often lumped together as ``aquatics''.
+Springboard diving presents significant technical challenges due to the complex interplay of biomechanical factors.
+Divers must balance various factors, including board clearance, joint constraints, and the need for in-flight adjustments \cite{miller2001}.
+The balance of these factors requires significant strength and agility.
+When done well, diving is beautiful and awe-inspiring to watch.
+Diving, swimming, synchronized diving, and water polo, are often lumped together as ``aquatics'', and together they are among the top 3 sports searched on the Internet during the Olympics, and have the second most newspaper articles published during the Olympics \cite{topend}.
 Diving is also a popular high school sport and collegiate sport, and aquatics as a whole is ranked as the 5th easiest scholarship to get for both men and women, just behind football and baseball for men and soccer and field hockey for women \cite{kruhm2021}.
 Generally, 85\% of the 14 total D1 scholarships are allocated to the swim team and 15\% to the dive team \cite{ncsa}.
-For its popularity, scores in diving have not been well studied.
+In the 2023-24 school year, the latest year for which numbers are available, swimming and diving is the 9th most popular high school sport for girls, with 138,174 participating, and the 10th most popular for boys, with 116,799 participating \cite{nfhsSurvey}.
+For all its popularity and beauty, aquatics performance in general and diving performance in particular are not readily analyzed.